bplmaps/processing-place/content/glossary.md

 ##### Vector

-The **vector** data model encodes geographic features as coordinate pairs.
+The **vector** data model encodes geographic features as coordinate pairs or series of coordinate pairs.
 See **points, lines, and polygons** for a more detailed description of how.